SpEc012/VenChecker/README.md

-# VenChecker
+# bored
-A simple venmo checker I made when i was bored.
-It is old I dont think capture works but it gets valid and invalid accounts.
-I never quite finished it and gave up so im releasing to the public for you guys to use/finish if you want!
+🚀 Hey everyone!
+Check out this Venmo checker I whipped up for fun.
+It's a bit old and the capture feature might not work, but it's solid for spotting valid and invalid accounts.
+I never got around to finishing it, so I'm giving it to you all!
+Feel free to tinker and make it even better.
+Cheers! - spec012 🛠️